nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 ### Usage

-Below are some examples of the two most common scenaros of SCP to copy to and from various sources.
+Below are some examples of the two most common scenarios of SCP to copy to and from various sources.

 !!! tip "Helpful Tip"